 It’s definitely not a travel stroller but it easy to break down.
 First, you remove the seat, and then the base collapses and folds.
 It takes up a lot of space and it’s not one handed like other strollers.
 So this is more of a stroller you’d keep at home, not one you’d want to take around town too often.
 It’s not too heavy, but it does just take a couple extra steps and is larger than compact strollers.
 It fits in the back of my small SUV and since the seat takes up so much space, I end up packing things into the seat itself.
 (I took this pic as part of a Justin’s partnership but it really is what I do with the seat storage if I am taking it somewhere.)

-The price is a significant investment at $1,099.99.
+The price is a significant investment at $999.99.
 But because you can use it for so long AND with multiple kids, I think it’s a worthwhile purchase.
 You can also buy it used if you keep an eye on Facebook Marketplace, but they go quickly so you have to act fast.
+Or snag it right now during the Nordstrom Anniversary sale!

 Now that I’ve had other strollers that are more compact, this feels enormous by comparison.
 But as long as I’m not trying to take it around town too often, I don’t mind at all since it just stays in my garage.